iporepos/flare/docs/flags.rst

 .. important:: Disambiguating Replacers and Domain Flags

     Replacers always appear **alone** within a domain.
-Although they may resemble other Domain Flags, their distinguishing feature is that they occur by themselves between underscores.
+Although they may resemble other Domain Flags and Thematic Variables, their distinguishing feature is that they occur by themselves between underscores.
 This pattern is the indicator that the element is a replacer.